alexandretea/gachc-steinerproblem/README.md

 - graph id_to_string to std::to_string specialisation?
 - same as previous with IStringRepresentation?
 - discard non-feasible solutions vs. force them to be feasible
-- check function if feasible solution -> BFS
--- graph neighbour system / refactor edge thingy
--- graph store ptr nodes

 # dependencies
 - https://github.com/nlohmann/json

 # bottlenecks
-- feasbility check = bfs
+- feasbility check = dfs